 St. James’s also does a fair amount of adult education from Bible Study, to Rule of Life classes, Education For Ministry and groups around Spiritual Parenting.
 We design our programs around the needs and interests of our community and are committed to the formation of every one.

-If you have any questions about our Christian Education/Church School program please contact The Rev. Judith Atkinson at email@example.com.
+If you have any questions about our Christian Education/Church School program please contact The Rev. Holly Lyman Antolini at firstname.lastname@example.org.